duongddinh/duongddinh/README.md

 - 👋 Hi, I’m @frychicken
-- 👀 I’m interested in
+- 👀 I’m interested in designing as well as programming
-- 🌱 I’m currently learning to be
+- 🌱 I’m currently learning to be a better designer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me @bobdinh139 on sc or bobdinh139@icloud.com

 <!---